 - Screw the Money, I Have Rules!: Chip offered to release Fred from his gambling debts if Fred agreed to leave Wilma.
 Fred refused.

 - Screw This, I'm Outta Here: When Wilma's friends tell her the possibilities she and Chip could have together, she runs away from her house.

 - Slobs Versus Snobs: The scene between the wealthy elite at Colonel Slaghoople's birthday party and Fred, Barney, and Betty, the "commoners."

 - Spit Take: Mrs. Slaghoople does this upon seeing Fred performing as Mick Jagged.

 - Trapped by Gambling Debts: Chip Rockfeller and Fred Flintstone were rivals for Wilma's affections.
 Rockfeller lured Fred into a casino of his, where Fred got a debt of 1.4 million clams.
 Rockfeller then offered to cancel the debt if Fred agreed to get out of Wilma's life forever.
 When Fred refused, Rockfeller stole Wilma's pearl necklace and framed Fred, claiming Fred intended to sell the necklace to pay his debt.

-- Widely Spaced Jail Bars: At one point, Fred and Barney are in a jail.
+- Widely-Spaced Jail Bars: At one point, Fred and Barney are in jail.
 While the bars are close enough together to give Fred trouble, Barney can walk through the gaps without even shrugging.
-He doesn't until an item falls just out of reach and he has to step through to get them.
-No, it wasn't the keys; Fred actually has to tell him to go back out and get the keys and let Fred out of the cell.
+He doesn't realize this until he, Fred, and Gazoo start crying; Barney walks out of the cell to get the tissues on a guard's desk, then goes back in with them.
+Fred has to tell him to go back out and get the keys.